ibm-cloud-docs/app-configuration/ac-feature-flags.md

 * When **Edit** option is selected, you can make changes to the **Name**, **Description**, add or delete **Tags**, change the **Flag type** and **Default value**, and add or remove collections for the **Flag availability across collections** field information.
 * When **Copy** option is selected, the feature flag information is copied and you need to modify the **Name** of the feature flag.
 Optionally, modify the other details based on your need.
 * When **Delete** option is selected, a confirmation window is displayed to seek confirmation to delete the selected feature flag.
 Deleting option will permanently delete the feature flag and the action cannot be undone.
-* In the list of feature flags, in a feature flag, when **Copy to clipboard** icon is clicked, the feature flag's **Flag ID** value is copied to the clip board.
+* In the list of feature flags, in a feature flag, when **Copy to clipboard** icon is clicked, the feature flag's **Feature flag ID** value is copied to the clipboard.